SonaraSelect/Obsidian/audreyland/Stories/World of Jint/Sessions/Jint Session 0.md

 ## Mythology
 *The tale of Sho-Terra-Nu and her Revnyris*

-This story is older than the king.

 In the beginning there was naught.
 Not a void, not even an emptiness.
 Truly nothing.
 Until she was born, created by she alone, creator of all: Sho-Terra-Nu.

 In the eternity of nothingness, she thought of light.
 And then there was light.
-Shocked by her creation, he mind began to wander.
+Startled by her creation, he mind began to wander.

 She thought of land.
 And then there was land.
 Of the sky.
 And then there was the sky.